Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: The SplitSGD algorithm

 \subsection{The Algorithm}

 The Splitting Diagnostic can be employed in a more sophisticated SGD procedure, which we call SplitSGD.
-We start by running the standard SGD with constant learning rate $\eta$ for $t_1$ iterations.
-Then, starting from $\theta_{t_1}$, we use the Splitting Diagnostic to verify if stationarity has been reached.
+We start by running the standard SGD with constant learning rate $\eta$ for a fixed number of iterations $t_1$.
+Then, starting from $\theta_{t_1}$, we use the the next $2lw$ updates to verify if stationarity has been reached, using the Splitting Diagnostic.
 If stationarity is not detected, the next single thread has the same length $t_1$ and learning rate $\eta$ as the previous one.
-On the contrary, if $T_D = S$, we decrease the learning rate by a factor $\gamma \in (0, 1)$ and increase the length of the thread by $1/\gamma$, as suggested by \citet{b18} in their SGD$^{1/2}$ procedure.
-Notice that, if $q = 0$, then the learning rate gets deterministically decreased after each diagnostic.
-On the other extreme, if we set $q = 1$, then the procedure maintains constant learning rate with high probability.
+On the contrary, if $T_D = S$, we realize that it is the time to decrease the learning rate by a factor $\gamma \in (0, 1)$.
+At the same time we also increase the length of the single thread by a factor $1/\gamma$, as suggested by \citet{b18} in their procedure, later analyzed under the name of SGD$^{1/2}$ by \citet{ct18}.
+Notice that, if $q = 0$, then the learning rate gets deterministically decreased after each diagnostic since every Splitting Diagnostic will return $T_D = S$.
+On the other extreme, if we set $q = 1$, then the procedure maintains constant learning rate with high probability, since the only chance to decay the learning rate happens when all the gradient coherences are negative.
 Figure \ref{sgd_diagnostic} illustrates what happens when the first diagnostic does not detect stationarity, but the second one does.
 SplitSGD puts together two crucial aspects: it employs the Splitting Diagnostic at deterministic times, but it does not deterministically decreases the learning rate.
-We will see in Section \ref{experiments} how both of these features come into play in the comparison with other existing methods.
+We will see in Section \ref{experiments} how both of these features combine to give advantage over existing methods.
+It is important to notice that SplitSGD does not add relevant computational cost compared to classic SGD.
+Although there are two threads that are used in some parts of the SplitSGD procedure, we i) decide their length in advance so that they do not use the majority of the iterates compared to the single threads and ii) use averaging at the end of the Splitting Diagnostic, which makes the second thread useful in the computation of the minimizer, as we will see in the experiment section.
+Moreover, the computation of the gradient coherence is small compared to the cost of training the model.
 A detailed explanation of SplitSGD is presented in Algorithm \ref{procedure}.